The buttercup is like a golden cup,

 Sucks from sweet hearts of flowers and stores and sips.

-We are busy working to bring Christina Rossetti's "Golden Glories" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Christina Rossetti's "Golden Glories" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Golden Glories" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.